Nova Scotia: Travelzoo Tips

 The Pugwash Conferences on Science and World Affairs is comprised of scholars and public figures, who work towards reducing the danger of armed conflict and to seek solutions to global security threats.

-Tip 128: Rushton’s Beach Provincial Park, Nova Scotia
+Take a Dip in Warm Waters at Rushton’s Beach Provincial Park, Nova Scotia